Ricky-WangProf/Sudoku/Readme.md

 # Sudoku project
 ## It can generate different level of sudoku and provide solution to the generated sudoku.
+### You can run it by using MyEclipse, netbean or visual studio code (if you have java extension set up)

 There are four Classes stup for this project:
   -Display Class